-Creates and associates to the Primary and Secondary RVGs respectively, the Primary and Secondary RLINKs with default RLINK names rlk_remotehost_rvgname.
+Creates and associates to the Primary and Secondary RVGs respectively, the Primary and Secondary RLINKs with default RLINK names rlk\remotehost\rvgname.
 If you choose to use names other than the default, use the prlink and srlink attributes of the vradmin addsec command to specify the Primary and Secondary RLINK names.
+To create an encrypted Rlink between the primary and the secondary site, use the -encrypted option with vradmin addsec command.
+This Rlink transfers the encrypted data from primary to secondary site.

-See "Example - Creating a Primary RVG containing a volume set" on page 79.
+See "Example - Creating a Primary RVG containing a volume set" on page 78.